shwgao/shwgao/README.md

 <!-- ## [CV](./CV%2012152024.pdf) -->
 ## News
-- 2025/03/31: I had a presentation on conference of AAAI 2025 symposium on GenAI@Edge.
+- 2025/03/31: I had a paper presentation on conference of AAAI 2025 symposium on GenAI@Edge.

 ## 🎓 Education